alexanderzhong/MiscellaneousRepo/EmbedMap.md

 ![ServiceNow Map](1111.png)

 ## EmbedMap in ServiceNow
-We have been able to successfully display EmbedMap in our ServiceNow application.
-EmbedMap is embedded by adding HTML elements to the incident form (either by adding HTML directly or adding a UI Macro containing the iframe).
+EmbedMap can be deployed in ServiceNow through the creation of a ServiceNow application.
+We can use a ServiceNow developer instance to create a new application that can be published on the ServiceNow store so that customers are able to access it.
+EmbedMap is implemented by creating ServiceNow "Application Files" that can display HTML content.
+These files are stored inside our ServiceNow application.
+There are multiple ways to do this, but one way is to add a "UI Macro" file containing html (this is where the iframe is inserted) and a "UI Formatter" to display the UI Macro on the application form.
+The iframe works the same as inside any other webpage, and the url of the iframe can be updated through javascript.
+In this way, EmbedMap can be displayed on the "incident form" that the application generates, allowing end users to see a NetBrain map.
 This allows for end users to submit an EmbedMap at the time of incident.
 <br>
 <br>
 ## EmbedMap in Splunk
-EmbedMap can be possibly implemented into Splunk by adding a Dashboard to an application.
-The iframe can be added to the source file of the dashboard or inserted directly into the html-converted dashboard (There is an option to convert the dashboard into html).
+A possible EmbedMap implementation in Splunk is through creating a splunk application (Note: This can be done by going into settings and pressing "Create app").
+There will be a heading labeled "Dashboard" and after clicking this option, there is an option to create a Dashboard.
+The iframe can be added to the "source" of the dashboard or inserted directly into the html-converted dashboard (There is an option to convert the dashboard into html).
 It is unsure whether or not we can dynamically generate an embedMap URL using API calls.
 <br>
 <br>
 ## EmbedMap in PRTG